-The best gelato in Florence for Nutella lovers.
+The best Florence gelato shop for Nutella lovers

-Gelateria nei Neri is also a good choice if you like a lot of options as there are over 30 flavor options.
-Often when a shop has this many choices it’s not fresh, but that was not the case with Gelateria dei Neri.
+Gelateria dei Neri is also a good choice if you like a lot of options as there are over 30 flavors.
+Typically, when a shop has this many choices it’s not fresh, but that was not the case with Gelateria dei Neri.
 The gelato was as creamy as ever and there was also a fair amount of sorbetto options for those that are lactose intolerant.

 The best Florence gelato shop for sorbet and other desserts like waffles and crepes

 Rivareno Gelato is a great spot if you're looking for more than just gelato or have diet restrictions/preferences (lactose intolerant, vegan, etc.).

 The sorbet is outstanding.
 You would never know the dark chocolate sorbet didn't have milk or cream in it.
 The kiwi and pistachio sorbet are also incredible.

 The regular gelato doesn't disappoint either.
 The dark chocolate is intense, creamy, and not overly sweet.
 Cremino Rivareno is the top selling flavor; a heavenly combination of cream, white chocolate, and hazelnut butter topped with ribbons of chocolate-hazelnut.

 Another interesting flavor is Alice; an interesting mix of mascarpone and Marsala Vergine Soleras wine that's drizzled with a warm chocolate-hazelnut sauce.

 Try ‘My Sugar Gelato Artigianale’ on Ginori just south of Guelfa, about 2 blocks from the Academia.
 They wont best gelato in 2016 and are still knocking it out of the park.
 Their hazelnut gelato is just crazy good.